 Prior to the construction of the 6.5-m TAO telescope, we built a 1-m miniTAO telescope at the summit of Mt.
-Chajnantor to succeed the first light observation using an optical CCD camera for engineering in March 2009.
-Then, in June of the same year, we mounted the ANIR near-infrared camera on the 1-m telescope and succeeded to obtain the image toward the central region of the Milkey Way galaxy by the near-infrared hydrogen emission line of Paα (1.875µm) from the ground-based telescope for the first time.
-Furthermore, we mounted the MAX38 mid-infrared camera on the telescope in November of the same year, and we succeeded to carry out the observations in the wavelength of 38μm from the ground for the first time.
+Chajnantor, to provide first light observations using an optical CCD camera for engineering studies in March, 2009.
+Then, in June of the same year, we mounted the ANIR near-infrared camera on the 1-m telescope and succeeded in obtaining an image toward the central region of the Milky Way galaxy in the near-infrared hydrogen emission line of Paα (1.875µm), a first for a ground-based telescope.
+We mounted the MAX38 mid-infrared camera on the telescope in November of the same year, and succeeded in carrying out observations at a wavelength of 38μm from the ground for the first time.
 We will continue to observe a wide variety of targets in the future.

 |▲ The 1-m miniTAO telescope and the near-infrared camera ANIR.
 The black-colored structure is the telescope, and the structure below the red disk is the ANIR.|

 Mounted on the miniTAO telescope in June 2009, we succeeded